 Class 6 FeloniesClass 6 felonies include personal possession of marijuana (not medical), unlawful use of means of transportation (passenger), possession of drug paraphernalia, and theft of property over $1,000.00.6 felonies are punishable by up to 2 years in prison.
 See Arizona Revised Statutes 13-702.
 An “attempted” crime will reduce the class of felony for a criminal offense by one classification.
 An Arizona court can also impose a fine on a person as part of any sentence of up to $150,000 per felony charge.

 Statute of Limitations

-The Importance of Hiring an Attorney When Facing Felony Charges.
+The Importance of Hiring an Attorney When Facing Felony or Misdemeanor Charges.

-If convicted of a Felony it will be part of your permanent record.
+If convicted of any Felony or Misdemeanor it will be part of your permanent record.
 There is no “expungement” or “sealing” of crimes in Arizona.
-Being convicted of a Felony could result in a prison sentence, and decrease your chances of finding quality employment.
-You can loose your civil rights to vote or possess a firearm.
+Being convicted of a crime could result in a prison sentence or jail time, and decrease your chances of finding quality employment.
+You can lose your civil rights to vote or possess a firearm.
 Being convicted of multiple felonies or having a prior felony conviction could result in enhanced and greater prison sentences.

-For more information about Arizona criminal law, Arizona criminal courts, the criminal process, or to discuss your felony criminal charges with an experienced criminal defense attorney, please call us at 928-753-6868, email us or fill out the case evaluation form on our Contact Us Page.
-Let the Law Offices of Shawn B. Hamp and our attorneys help you!
+For more information about Arizona criminal law, Arizona criminal courts, and the criminal process, or to discuss your felony criminal charges with an experienced criminal defense attorney, please call us at 928-753-6868, email us or fill out the case evaluation form on our Contact Us Page.
+Let The Hamp Law Offices and our attorneys help you!